Edy-Blau/Data-Analysis-Portfolio-Projects/README.md

 - __Nashville Housing Data Cleaning in SQL__
 - __Data Analysis of Bike Sales with Dashboard in Excel__
 - __AirBnB Full Project with Dashboard in Tableau:__

+The following SQL projects are based on the SQL Course from: https://youtu.be/OT1RErkfLNQ?si=Vtt5djYeAi-CovkT - Alex Freberg.
+- __Worldwide layoffs Data Cleaning in SQL__
+- __Worldwide layoffs EDA in SQL__
     https://public.tableau.com/views/TableauAirBnBFullProject_17178823256260/Dashboard1?:language=en-US&:sid=&:display_count=n&:origin=viz_share_link
 - __Data Professionals Dashboard in Power BI__
 - __Automating Crypto Website Pull with API in Python__